aimhigherweb/tech-outsiders/src/profiles/amy-kapernick.md

       https://speaking.amyskapers.dev/cZxwo9/wait-i-have-to-test-the-front-end-too
     talkTitle: 'Wait, I have to test the front end too?'
 ---

-Amy is a freelance developer, starting [her own business](https://aimhigherweb.design), working with other freelancers and learning everything she can about the web.
-She’s been a freelancer on the side for 4 years, and most recently worked at an agency in Subiaco.

-Amy also spends her time helping out as a co-organiser for [Fenders](https://fenders.co/) (a community group of front-end developers in Perth), other community events (such as Perth Web Girls) and works as an evangelist for YOW!
-Conference.
-She [blogs in her spare time](https://amygoestoperth.com.au/) (about tech, the web and life), and volunteers as a reviewer for the Fringe World Festival in Perth.
-Amy has also started [The Freelance Guide](https://thefreelance.guide/) to help other freelancers.
+Amy [wears many hats](https://amyskapers.dev) as a freelance developer, business owner and conference addict.
+She regularly shares her knowledge with her peers and the next generation of developers by mentoring, coaching, teaching and feeding into the tech community in many ways.

+Amy can be found volunteering her time with [Fenders](https://www.fenders.co), [ACS](https://www.acs.org.au), [SheCodes](https://shecodes.com.au) (formerly Perth Web Girls) and [MusesJS](https://musescodejs.org) (formerly NodeGirls).
+She also works as an evangelist for [YOW!
+Conferences](https://yowconference.com), is a [Twilio Champion](https://www.twilio.com/champions), [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/5003595?fullName=Amy%20Kapernick) and has been nominated for the [WiTWA awards](https://www.witwa.org.au/tech-plus-20-awards) for the last 2 years.

+In her spare time Amy shares her knowledge and experience on her [blogs](https://amygoestoperth.com.au) and speaking at conferences.
+She has previously given keynotes at multiple events as well as speaking at several international conferences in the US and Europe.